 GPS Address: 2580 Kekaa Dr #122, Lahaina, HI 96761 Click to view map

-Schedule: Monday through Friday at 8am and 12pm with other times added during peak season.
+Schedule: Monday through Saturday at 8am and 12pm with other times added during peak season.
 During January, February, and March of 2024 they will be operating Thursday, Friday, and Saturday only.

 Check In: 30 minutes prior to tour time at Kaanapali Skyline storefront in the Fairway Shops.

 Duration: Approximately 4 hours

 Tour includes: Water stations with cups are located throughout the course.
 Aloha Maid juice is included at the end of the tour.